HHS/TANF-app/docs/Technical-Documentation/tech-memos/priotitized-errors/prioritized-errors.md

               error_type=ParserErrorCategoryChoices.VALUE_CONSISTENCY)
 ```

-By unioning the category two queries from above with the remainder of the category three queries, a queryset containing only the highest priority errors can be generated and subsequently passed to `get_xls_serialized_file` generate and return the prioritized error report to the requesting STT.
+By unioning the category two queries from above with the remainder of the category three queries, a queryset containing only the critical errors can be generated and subsequently passed to `get_xls_serialized_file` generate and return the prioritized error report to the requesting STT.

 ## Affected Systems
 - TDP backend